Education and Experience

 Current

-My main interest is focused on developing and applying reproducible methods and pipelines to study evolutionary processes, and hence my research is focused on Bayesian timetree inference with molecular and morphological datasets (with both extant and fossil species).
-As part of the Biological Purpose project I have joined while in Bristol, I will be contributing to processing and analysing genome-scale datasets for deep timetree inference with the aim to unravel the patterns of early evolution of life.
+My main interest is focused on developing and applying reproducible methods and pipelines to study evolutionary processes.
+Over the years, I have specialised on Bayesian timetree inference analyses with both molecular and morphological continuous data (with both extant and fossil species).
+As part of the project I have joined at UCL, I shall continue my research on timetree inference, although now focusing on MCMC algorithms and the assembly of empirical datasets to study human speciation and diversification (aDNA), the timescale of vertebrate terrestrialisation, and reconstructing the eukaryotic Tree of Life.

 My ultimate goal is to ensure that all the computational tools that I develop as part of the projects I am involved in are well documented, user-friendly, and reproducible.